-The Company adopted a rolling stock option plan (the "Plan") to grant options to directors, senior officers, employees, independent contractors, and consultants of the Company.
-The Plan reserves for issuance up to 10% of the issued and outstanding share capital of the Company from time to time and provides that it is solely within the discretion of the Board or, if the Board so elects, by a committee consisting of not less than two of its members appointed by the Board, to determine who should receive options and in what amounts.
+On November 1, 2021, the Company established an Omnibus Share Incentive Plan (the "Plan") for certain qualified directors, executives, officers, employees, and consultants.
+The Plan includes options that were issued under the Company's former stock option plan.
+Shares delivered under the Plan will generally be from authorized but unissued shares of the Company.
+The Plan reserves for issuance up to 2.5% of the issued and outstanding share capital of the Company from time to time with the maximum number of shares reserved cannot exceed 102,325,279 shares.
 Options granted under the Plan are for a term not to exceed 10 years from the date of their grant.